According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 The European economy is getting destroyed right now and many families from other countries would have normally made the trip to Disneyland Paris are going to have reduced budgets, at least in the near-term.

 Disneyland Paris, of course, can’t afford to keep its parks empty, so they will have to do something to attract guests to visit.
-That’s why we think there are going to be some great offers and discounts to be had when that time comes.
+That’s why we think there are going to be some great offers and discounts to be had over the next few months.

 Disney doesn’t like to offer discounts, but when a greatly reduced number of people are coming to the parks, there is really no other option.
 This is what happened after 9/11 in the U.S. when there were some incredible deals to be had.